k2view-academy/K2View-Academy/articles/15_web_services/12_Supported_Verbs_Get.md

 - `http://localhost:3213/api/v1.3/graphit/customer_query/1?token=ABC`

-  Run the Web Service according to the customer_query.1.3 graphit file, send 2 parameters as input (id =1 and name = moshe) and response body should input json structure be defined on the Graphit file.
+  Run the Web Service according to the customer_query.1.3 Graphit file, send 2 parameters as input (id =1 and name = moshe) and response body should input JSON structure be defined on the Graphit file.

-Should call graphit: customer_query.1.3.graphit
+Should call Graphit: customer_query.1.3.graphit file.

 # Get Custom Web Service